 There are several species of hamsters being kept as pets today, and they all require a bit different care, so it's important to know the difference between the species to know which hamster is right for you.
 Make sure you know everything there is to know about whichever type of hamster you choose before you buy or adopt them!

-The russian dwarf, or Campbell, hamster is a very small critter, growing only to be about 3-4 inches in length.
-They, as well as the winter white hamster, also have the shortest lifespan, living for 1 1/2 to 2 years.
-However, they are packed with personality, and are much more active than the syrian hamster, but less active than the roborovski hamster and therefore are easier to handle.
-Russian dwarf hamsters like to be kept in pairs IF introduced at a young age, and preferably are from the same litter.
+They are much more active than the Syrian hamster, but less active than the Roborovski hamster and therefore easier to handle.
+Russian dwarf hamsters like to be kept in pairs IF introduced at a young age (housing two hamsters from the same litter is ideal).
 However, when introducing two male hamsters, it is wise to keep a very close eye out for violence.

-This hamster is the smallest, fastest, and hardest to handle of all of them.
-They only grow to be about 2 inches, but have a long lifespan of up to 3 1/2 years.
-They are incredibly adorable and lively, and though they may not be very cuddly, it certainly is enjoyable watching their antics as they run around their home at light speed.
-They are very social animals and should be kept with at least one other hamster, but owner should watch for violence in case of an unusually aggressive hamster.
+This hamster is the smallest, fastest, and hardest to handle.
+They only grow to be about 2 inches but have a long lifespan of up to 3 1/2 years.
+They are incredibly adorable and lively, and though they may not be very cuddly, it certainly is enjoyable to watch their antics as they run around their home at light speed.
+They are very social animals and should be kept with at least one other hamster, but owners should watch for violence in case of an unusually aggressive hamster.

 Choosing the Right Hamster

 When purchasing or adopting your hamster, there are many considerations you need to keep in mind.
 What size cage you have, the costs you'd be willing to spend, how long you would want to keep a hamster, and more are all factors you need to keep in mind, but the most important is to make sure your hamster's behavior and personality matches what you are looking for in a pet, and you are willing to give him the best care he could possibly get.